 A disappointed client took to social media to post false and damaging statements about you specifically as an attorney, or an adverse party posted false statements about your firm.
 What can you do?
 Start by collecting your evidence and then contacting an experienced defamation attorney.
 Make sure you capture screenshots that are complete, clear, and timely.
 You should also screenshot the entire conversation if the defamatory post is on Facebook or in a Facebook Group.
-We’re seeing more and more defamation against lawyers on Facebook, and its impact can be severe when these Facebook Groups have hundreds or thousands of members.
+We’re seeing more and more social media defamation against lawyers, specifically on Facebook, and its impact can be severe when these Facebook Groups have hundreds or thousands of members.
 After we evaluate the situation, a solution may be as simple as sending a demand letter to have the content removed or may be as complicated as litigation.
 A defamation attorney can go over all your options and help you choose the best fit for your situation.

-Lawyers Facing Defamation On Online Review Sites
+What to Do if You’ve Been Defamation On Online Review Sites

-Lawyers Facing A Defamatory News Article or Blog Post
+Defamation in a News Article or Blog Post

 Someone wrote an unfavorable piece of content about you or your firm.
 This is a growing problem that we are seeing in our internet law practice.
 We see this commonly where lawyers who are competitors publish articles or so-called news blogs that target other lawyers who are successful and getting attention.
 In an effort to grab internet traffic from these lawyers, other lawyers write new articles or blog posts or videos mentioning lawyers and are publishing false information within the content.
 There are false and damaging statements within the article, and it is affecting the search engine ranking of your website, the reputation of your firm and the likelihood that potential clients will convert.
 Take action as soon as you can and before it’s too late!
-Contact an experienced defamation lawyer before the Statute of Limitations run out.
-Learn what the Defamation Statute of Limitations are for your state by clicking here.
+Contact an experienced defamation lawyer before the defamation Statute of Limitations run out.
+Learn what the defamation Statute of Limitations are for your state by clicking here.

-Lawyers Being Sued For Defamation
+Next Steps for Lawyers Being Sued For Defamation

 Are you a lawyer that is wrongfully being sued for defamation?
 The First Amendment protects truthful statements that are non-defamatory.
 There may be other defenses that apply, including qualified privilege or public interest defenses.
 We’ve dealt with these issues and know how to help lawyers defend against defamation claims too.